lighterio/lighter-type/README.md

 ```

 ### Type.include(type[, overwrite])

-The `include` method implements multiple inheritance by decorating one Type's prototype with the prototype properties of another.
+Implement multiple inheritance by decorating one Type's prototype with the
+prototype properties of another.

 ```js
 var Type = require('lighter-type')